Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 When it comes to withdrawals, you might want advice about changing your annual pension payment, starting a new pension or making a lump sum withdrawal.
 An adviser can complete modelling to estimate the impact on your retirement income and how long your pension may last.

-If you have a super pension but also have money in the accumulation phase, you may need advice on whether to move everything to retirement phase and, if so, how best to achieve that.
+If you have a super pension but also have money in the accumulation phase, you may need advice on whether to move everything to the retirement phase and, if so, how best to achieve that.

 Advice about other topics